 The wrist never really got back into the same shape again, but with care and patience it started aquitting itself of its delicate duties.
 A new musical concept, out of the vision of a stronger and more determined young woman started defining itself.
 Hundreds of songs were written, recorded as demos, refined as arrangements, wrote down as instrumental parts.
 The right musicians were carefully sought after, who would care about the concept, understand it and help it grow.
 The right equipment was put together, even modified or built, if necessary.
 That meant, over many years, many sessions of trying, failing, readjusting and trying again, an ambitious project without much outside support, at least for the beginning.

-Long story short, after more than seven years of challenges, the album is finally ready to be released!
+Long story short, after around ten years of challenges, the album is finally here!
 Self financed and produced, it took a few miraculous turns, like when for example Devin Townsend himself showed his support by playing on it!
-Bass legend Jonas Hellborg assisted the entire technical as well as the musical aspect, and the drums were played by Zoltan Czörsz of Flower Kings fame.
+Bass legend Jonas Hellborg recorded most of the bass tracks, and assisted the entire technical and the musical aspect, Jonathan Herrera contributed a small collection of amazing bass playing as well, and the drums were played by Zoltan Czörsz, of Flower Kings fame.

-The album is called “Spice, Gold and Tales Untold” and the first songs have already been released.
-Click here to see them on Ana Patan’s Bandcamp page.
+The album is called “Spice, Gold and Tales Untold” and it has finally just been released: on Ana’s Bandcamp page